priv-kweihmann/oelint-adv/README.md

 * file `.oelint.cfg` in current work directory
 * file `.oelint.cfg` in your `HOME` directory

-Explicitly passed options to CLI are always chosen over the defaults defined by the configuration file
+Explicitly passed options to CLI are always chosen over the defaults defined by the configuration file.

+To skip the loading of any configuration file, set `OELINT_SKIP_CONFIG` to a non empty value in your environment.

 ### File format